EarthScope/rover/docs/commands.md

     rover subscribe N_S_L_C [begin [end]]

-Arrange for the background service (daemon) to regularly compare available data with the repository then download, ingest and index any new data.
+`subscribe` generates a background service (daemon) that regularly compares data available at the configured server with the local repository.
+If there is a discrepincy available data is downloaded, ingested and indexed.

-This is similar to `rover retrieve`, but uses a background service to regularly update the repository.
+ `subscribe` is similar to `rover retrieve` but uses a daemon to regularly update the local repository.
 To start the service use `rover start`.
 See also `rover status` and `rover stop`.

 The file argument should contain a list of Net_Sta_Loc_Chans and timespans, as appropriate for calling an Availability service (eg http://service.iris.edu/irisws/availability/1/).